 Enter the bullpen of the trading post to shop for food and dry goods.
 Buy a delicious snack for the road.

 Watch and listen to the trader buy a hand-woven rug from a skilled Navajo weaver or a craft item from an artisan.

-Watch the Navajo weaver in the visitor center weave a intricate design in a rug.
+When the Visitor Center reopens, watch the Navajo weaver in the visitor center weave a intricate design in a rug.